 Beautiful, stylish, clean, and comfortable rooms

 The rooms are comfortable, stylish, and colorful.
 And oh so clean!
-It’s a new hotel, so the rooms feel like you’re the first person to sleep in it.
+It’s a new hotel, so the rooms feel like you’re the first person to sleep in them.

 Painted on the walls in my room was a tree with birds and flowers.